ioncodes/gecko/README.md

 ## Status

 Gecko is still in development.
-Support may vary, while many games work very well, most will likely have varying degrees of visual glitches or will be outright broken.
+While many games work well, most will likely have varying degrees of visual glitches or will be outright broken.
 Refer to the screenshot databases to gauge compatiblity:
 - [GameCube](https://emu.layle.dev/gecko-gc/4ad1a63/)
 - [Wii](https://emu.layle.dev/gecko-wii/4ad1a63/)